 Do you have a growing business with steady demand for your products?
 If so, consider investing in a Stahls’ EZ Weeding Table.
 The warmth provided by the table loosens the adhesive in heat transfer vinyl so that the excess vinyl is easier to remove.
 This results in less breakage and a faster rate of production.

 This table has three temperature settings, a full yard (20″ x 36″) of weeding area, and a top clamp to hold the material in position.
 Stahls’ even claims that their weeding table increases production by 80%!

 Check out the video below to see how this amazing tool will make your work (and life) so much easier!
 You’ll be able to see how you can weed large sheets of vinyl all at once!

 So that’s it!
-We hope these tips and tricks come in useful so that you are able to work quickly and efficiently in your job or business.
+Work quickly and efficiently in your job or business with these tips and tricks.
 If you have any other tips you’d like to share, please leave them in the comments below!
 Thanks for reading!

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)